-All panels within Cint’s insight exchange marketplace are only used for market research.
+All panels within Cint’s insights exchange marketplace are only used for market research.
 When panelists register, they are informed that the panel is used exclusively for market research.
-Every panel in the online insight exchange marketplace complies with the best practices objectives of these ESOMAR 28 Questions.
-Users of Cint’s insight exchange marketplace (i.e. self-service or managed-service customers) are also required to sign an agreement that limits their use of the platform solely for market research purposes.
+Every panel in the online insights exchange marketplace complies with the best practices objectives of these ESOMAR 28 Questions.
+Users of Cint’s insights exchange marketplace (i.e. self-service or managed-service customers) are also required to sign an agreement that limits their use of the platform solely for market research purposes.

 6. If, on a particular project, you need to supplement your sample(s) with sample(s) from other providers, how do you select those partners?
 Is it your policy to notify a client in advance when using a third party provider?

 Cint’s transparent model permits clients to see exactly where respondents originate.
 Sample buyers have transparency into every panel down to the panel brand, survey invite, incentive model and ‘blend’ of the sample.
 Cint always permits sample buyers the choice of how and from which unique panels they want to sample, allowing for single sourcing or sophisticated panel blending at a project level.